 Make Your Own Lava Lamp: Watch what happens when oil, water, and food coloring get mixed with a tab of Alka Seltzer!

-Here are more great projects from our other blogger friends:
+Here are more great Elementary Science Projects from our blogger friends:

 Walking Water (exploring capillary action) :: Coffee Cups and Crayons